 All cancer treatments can cause side effects.
 It's important that you report any side effects you experience to your health care team so they can help you manage them.
 Report them right away-don't wait for your next appointment.
-Early reporting can help improve your quality of life and allow you to stick with your treatment plan.
 It's important to remember that not all people experience all side effects, and some people may experience side effects not listed here.